 - We will disclose personal data to the following categories of external third parties:

-- Service providers acting as processors based in the UK, the US and Canada who provide IT and system administration services underpinning Prism Group operations generally and/or the services we provide to our clients.
+Service providers who provide IT and system administration services underpinning Prism Group operations generally and/or the services we provide to our clients.

-- In the case of the brokerages, these third parties provide the trading, clearing, reporting and other platforms that are used to execute, clear, record and report trades and for compliance purposes.
+In the case of the brokerages and DEA, these third parties provide the trading, clearing, reporting and other platforms that are used to execute, clear, record and report trades and for compliance purposes.
 They in turn will interact with and report to the Exchanges in various countries on which we do business for you and with the relevant clearing banks and regulators as necessary to conclude and report trades.

-- In the case of Analytics Ltd and PAM, the service providers (in addition to providing some general IT infrastructure for Analytics Ltd) host the PAM platform and provide a follow-the-sun helpdesk facility.
+In the case of Analytics Ltd and the Platform, the service providers (in addition to providing some general IT infrastructure for Analytics Ltd) host the Platform and provide a follow-the-sun helpdesk facility.

 - Bloomberg, where you elect to communicate with the brokerage(s) using Bloomberg systems.